azuyalabs/waqi/README.md

-# A simple PHP Wrapper for the World Quality Index API
+# A simple PHP Wrapper for the World Air Quality Index API

 The [World Air Quality Index](http://waqi.info) project is an initiative to map the current and real-time air quality around the globe.
 The Air Quality indexes are based on PM2.5, PM10, Ozone, NO2, SO2 and CO hourly measurements